 In September 2010, after being evacuated for two weeks as the Fourmile Canyon Fire blazed through her neighborhood, Martha drove home.
-When she turned the corner a quarter of a mile from her driveway, the scenery opened into a panoramic moonscape of black and gray.
-In place of the forest, once thick and green, the wildfire left blackened needleless trees standing on a charred barren earth.
+When she turned the corner just before her driveway, the scenery opened into a panoramic moonscape of black and gray.
+In place of the forest, once thick and green, the wildfire left blackened, needleless trees standing on a charred barren earth.
 The underbrush of the woodland had burned away giving the landscape an eerily clean look.
 Chimneys marked the sites where houses once stood, houses that now were nothing but ash.
 Martha’s home was spared, but many of her friends lost everything they owned.

 As a self-taught artist who wanted to improve her skills, she enrolled in workshops and classes, studying under the tutelage of some of Colorado's most talented artists:

 from Pacifica Graduate Institute